Mission-type tactics: Characteristics

-For a mission-focused command to succeed, it is crucial that subordinate leaders understand the intent of their orders, are given proper guidance and are trained to act independently.

-The obverse is the implicit requirement imposed on superior commanders to give their subordinates no more orders than are essential (every order given is regarded as an additional constraint upon its recipient) and to be extremely rigorous, absolutely clear and very succinct in the expression of their commands.
+As a crucial characteristic of this method of command and delegation, subordinate leaders must understand the intent of their orders, are given proper guidance and are trained to act independently.
+Conversely, superior commanders must give their subordinates no more orders than are essential (every order given is regarded as an additional constraint upon its recipient) and to be rigorous, clear and succinct in the expression of their commands.

-The success of the doctrine rests upon the recipient of orders understanding the intent of whoever issues the orders and acting to achieve the goal even if their actions violate other guidance or orders they have received.
-Mission-type tactics assume the possibility of violating other previously-expressed limitations as a step to achieving a mission.
-They are a concept most easily sustained in a decentralised command culture, which is quite alien to any organisation in which, at every level, a subordinate commander is only expected and therefore trained to follow detailed orders.
+The success of the doctrine rests upon the recipient of orders understanding the intent of whoever issues the orders and acting to achieve the goal, even if their actions violate other guidance or orders they have received.
+Mission-type tactics assume the possibility of violating other previously expressed limitations in order to achieve a mission.
+They are a concept most easily sustained in a decentralised command culture.
+This stands in contrast to organizational structures in which, at every level, a subordinate is only expected and therefore only trained to follow detailed orders.

-That has significant implications for any army considering the adoption of Auftragstaktik.
-To clarify, the classic German approach called for every commander to be trained to function effectively at two levels of command above his appointment; a platoon commander—an appointment that was, and is, an NCO one in the German Army—would be expected to control battalion actions, if need be.
+The classic German Auftragstaktik approach called for every commander to be trained to function effectively at two levels of command above his appointment; a platoon commander—an appointment that was, and is, an NCO one in the German Army—would be expected to control battalion actions, if need be.

 Some would say that today, such a culture is associated only with elite units, not a whole army.
 Few armies seem to have mastered the approach.
 The Wehrmacht are perhaps the premier example, a degree of competence that was achieved only after rigorous training under Hans von Seeckt between 1919 and 1935.
-Since World War II, only the Israeli Defence Force seems to have come close to matching the Wehrmacht of World War II in the exercise of command in this style partly because of a conscious decision on the part of Moshe Dayan, who fought under British command in World War II and attended a British Army Staff training course that his memoirs state greatly disappointed him.
+Since World War II, only the Israeli Defence Force seems to have come close to matching the Wehrmacht of World War II in the exercise of command in this style, partly because of a conscious decision on the part of Moshe Dayan.
+He fought under British command in World War II and attended a British Army Staff training course that his memoirs state greatly disappointed him.

 This style of command originates in a state (Prussia) that saw itself as small, surrounded by enemies and in imminent danger of destruction; the same may be said of Israel.
 That may offer a clue to the failure of other equally developed armies to adopt this way of exercising command.
-For example, the British Army in 1987 announced an intention to adopt 'Mission Command', but an internal 2004 British Army review of command and control in the Iraq War in 2003 clearly shows that it had achieved the reverse.
-British orders were substantially more detailed, and subordinates generally more constrained than twenty years earlier, which indicates that there is more to Auftragstaktik than process.
+For example, the British Army in 1987 announced an intention to adopt 'Mission Command', but an internal 2004 British Army review of command and control in the Iraq War in 2003 clearly shows that it had achieved the reverse: British orders were substantially more detailed, and subordinates more constrained than twenty years prior.
+This may indicate that simply adding "process" does not result in Auftragstaktik.